-- Be at least 17 years of age; Written consent from the appropriate secondary administrator is required if the student is under age 17 AND - 2.
-Have not been enrolled in secondary education for at least one calendar year; AND - Demonstrate college and career readiness (appropriate scores on the ACCUPLACER® Inventory or ASSET® in certain cases); OR - Official high school and college transcripts must be provided if attended
+- Be at least 17 years of age; Written consent from the appropriate secondary administrator is required if the student is under age 17 AND - Have not been enrolled in secondary education for at least one calendar year; AND - Demonstrate college and career readiness (appropriate scores on the ACCUPLACER® Inventory); AND - 4.
+Must provide, if attended, official high school and college transcripts.

-Educational programs composed exclusively of courses not creditable toward an associate degree and are available to the general public include Cosmetology, Esthetics Technology, and Welding Technology.
+Educational programs composed exclusively of courses not creditable toward an associate degree and are available to the general public include Cosmetology, Esthetics Technology, Masonry and Welding Technology.
 Non-graduate/non-GED students may be eligible for federal Title IV aid.
 Students who are applying for veterans benefits are required to provide transcripts from all colleges attended including a military transcript.